doraboateng/web/README.md

 Dora Boateng: A reference of cultures past and present.

->TODO: quick mission and intro
+>Preserving and promoting our languages and heritage.

 _Looking to contribute?
 Read our [contribution notes here](https://github.com/kwcay/boateng-web/blob/stable/docs/contributing.md)._